aprilschen/teaching-site/README.md

 # teaching-site
-Custom teaching portal for private client's programming classes.
+Custom teaching portal for private clients' programming classes.
 You can find a sandbox version of this application, complete with mock data, at https://www.schen.academy.

 All the best! <br>
 \- Shiwei